Parts of an Application

 Schools often use interviews to determine the applicant’s suitability for the profession and school, as well as evaluate the applicant’s interpersonal skills and professional conduct.
 Your application and personal statement only tell part of your story.
 Your interview will give admission committee members the opportunity to meet you personally.

 The interview also provides a chance for the admissions committee members to ask you about what you’ve said in your application and personal statement and explore who you are at a deeper level.
-Some health programs are using performance based interviews (think: role playing) for admission criteria as well.
+Some health programs are using performance-based interviews (think: role playing) for admission criteria as well.
+One interview format is the Multiple Mini Interview (MMI), where interviewees answer different questions as they rotate through a number of stations.